Davi-S/dotfiles/README.md

 # Aconfmgr Configuration

-This repository contains my system configuration files for use with the [aconfmgr](https://github.com/CyberShadow/aconfmgr) tool.
+This repository contains my dotfiles and system configuration files for use with the [aconfmgr](https://github.com/CyberShadow/aconfmgr) tool.

 Below is an overview of this repository's structure, usage, and key customization aspects.